-- articulate the wish to die or end their life (for e.g. “Everyone would be better off if I wasn’t here”)
+- express the wish to die or end their life (for example, “Everyone would be better off if I wasn’t here”)

-- give away cherished possessions or prepare for their death (like creating a will)
+- give away cherished possessions or prepare for their death (for example, creating a will)

 Make efforts to destigmatize mental health in the workplace